BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 <p>
 Personality-wise, he was social and boisterous.
-Contrast that with Kurt Gödel, the famous mathematician who also worked (contemporaneously) at the Institute for Advanced Study, awkwardly telling the judge in his citizenship hearing that he'd found a constitutional loophole that could let The United States become a dictatorship ([Gödel's Loophole](https://en.wikipedia.org/wiki/G%C3%B6del%27s_Loophole)).
+Contrast that with Kurt Gödel, the famous mathematician who also worked at the Institute for Advanced Study at around the same time, awkwardly telling the judge in his citizenship hearing that he'd found a constitutional loophole that could let The United States become a dictatorship ([Gödel's Loophole](https://en.wikipedia.org/wiki/G%C3%B6del%27s_Loophole)).
-The judge, who'd previously run Albert Einstein's citizenship hearing, was apparently familiar with nerds by that point, and kind of shooed him along.
+The judge, who'd previously run Albert Einstein's citizenship hearing, was apparently familiar with nerds by then, and so shooed him along.
 </p>

 <p>
 von Neumann loved parties, loud music, and off-color jokes.
-He was reportedly a fun dude to hang out with.
+He was apparently a fun dude.
 </p>

 <p>
 I read somewhere that America suited him far better than it did most of the other intellectual luminaries who fled Europe around the time of WWII.
-In fact it seems America suited him, and he America, in a litany of ways.
+That seems true.
+It also seems true, reciprocally, that he suited America.
 </p>

 <p>